Wisdom teeth removal: When is it necessary?

 - Grown in fully.

 - In the right place and biting properly.

-Many times, however, wisdom teeth don't have room to grow properly and can cause problems.
-Erupting wisdom teeth can grow at various angles in the jaw, sometimes even horizontally.
-Problems can include wisdom teeth that:
+But wisdom teeth often don't have room to grow in properly, and they can cause problems.
+Wisdom teeth can grow in at various angles in the jaw, sometimes even horizontally.